Wednesday, May 2, 2012

 Not me.
 Aside from a 4 day hiccup the week before Christmas (when it was cold outside - I HATE the cold), I was up and running at way faster than my marathon pace only two days after the race.
 Brian wanted to go for a run along the East River, and I didn't want to miss the chance to see a different part of the city on foot just because any expert out there who ever gave advice on marathon training would say it was a stupid idea.
 The morning was inviting and the route looked interesting and besides, I was beginning to get the notion I might actually have a gift for fast race recovery, if not fast race times.
 It was only after my first couple half-marathons that I felt creaky the next day.
 Since then, I've felt fresh after one good night's sleep - and that includes the DNF disaster in Illinois that had my left leg so locked up I could barely walk.
 Of course, most experts would probably point out this "gift" is merely an indicator my race times are well below my capabilities (surprise!
 I'm an underachiever!), but after spending so much time injured, I like feeling good the day after a race.

-I made a friend for my East River run!
+I made a friend for my Hudson River run!
 This one was

 faster than I - I spent the entire run looking at her back.